hedyhli/todomvc-tui/README.md

 ### UX

 - Keys to navigate
-- Keys to toggle copmlete
+- Keys to toggle complete
 - `e` to edit
 - optionally key to delete
 - Mouse to switch focus